runtime-env/import-meta-env/packages/vite-plugin-dotenv/README.md

 - `dist/assets/.env.sh` is used to inject the contents of `dist/assets/.env` into the above placeholder `__env__`.

-⚠️ **DO NOT** add secret environment to `dist/assets/.env`, the [shell script](https://github.com/iendeavor/vite-plugin-dotenv/tree/main/packages/vite-plugin-dotenv#:~:text=%3Cpackage%2Droot%3E/dist/assets/.env.sh%20is%20a%20shell%20script%20that%20injects%20%3Cpackage%2Droot%3E/dist/assets/.env%20into%20%3Cpackage%2Droot%3E/dist/assets/env.js.) will inject everything from it into `dist/assets/env.js`.

 ## 🚀 Quick Start

 Install the plugin: